 This type of metric is important because hiring employees is a lengthy process.
 Knowing your time-to-fill metrics will enable the organisation to take measures that will reduce the duration while maintaining the quality of hire.

-Candidates; experience
+Candidates experience

 Net promoter score metrics (NPS) just like KPIs are necessary to keep existing talent engaged, happy and motivated.
 Candidate experience NPS metrics allow you to narrow in on specific areas of the recruitment process by understanding the satisfaction levels of your candidates.
 You can do this by asking your candidates to rate their overall experience on a scale of one to ten and if you're asking for specific feedback, remember to identify your percentage of promoters, detractors and passives.
 Using a recruitment metrics template like this to quantify your candidate experience NPS will provide necessary information to optimize specific areas of your hiring process.